-- > Wash your hands before and after using the toilet. - > When wiping yourself, pat gently from front to back. - > Wash your vulva with warm water and unscented soap twice a

-- > Dry your vulva well before getting dressed again. - > Avoid vaginal douches, scented soaps, oils, and bubble baths. - > Avoid public pools, baths, and spas until your first follow-up visit after delivery, about 6 weeks later. - > For your comfort or to relieve itching, bathe the perineum in cold water for 10 to 15 minutes.
+- > Wash your hands before and after using the toilet. - > When wiping yourself, pat gently from front to back. - > Wash your vulva with warm water and unscented soap twice a - day and after each bowel movement. - > Dry your vulva well before getting dressed again. - > Avoid vaginal douches, scented soaps, oils, and bubble baths. - > Avoid public pools, baths, and spas until your first follow-up visit after delivery, about 6 weeks later. - > For your comfort or to relieve itching, bathe the perineum in cold water for 10 to 15 minutes.
 You can also apply ice to it. - > Don't use a tampon.